 Finding a Method That Works for You

-Each divorce case is unique, and many factors may come into play when resolving divorce matters.
+Each divorce case in Phoenix is unique, and many factors may come into play when resolving divorce matters.
 For example, a prenuptial agreement may mandate a specific amount of spousal support or agree to the payment of no spousal support at all.
 Couples may agree on how to resolve all issues, some issues, or may fight over every little detail.
 Our attorneys will identify the best options to resolve your case depending on your unique circumstances.

 Our Phoenix lawyers have extensive knowledge of the various options available to separating or divorcing couples.
 Some people start with a legal separation and decide later to move forward with a divorce.

 Reaching an out-of-court settlement agreement with your spouse is always more efficient and economical, as well as less stressful and emotionally draining.
 Relatively amicable, affordable and mutually empowering processes such as mediation, negotiation, or collaborative divorce might interest you.

 Regardless, we will help you determine what options work best for your specific situation while considering your concerns involving: